openacid/openacid.github.io/_src/raft-io-order/2025-10-04-raft-io-order-fix.md

 ## Preface

 I need to come clean about something.
-In my [previous article on IO ordering in Raft](./2025-10-02-raft-io-order-cn.md), I tried to demonstrate the dangers of "writing log entries before term" using a committed data loss scenario.
+In my [previous article on IO ordering in Raft][post-raft-io-order], I tried to demonstrate the dangers of "writing log entries before term" using a committed data loss scenario.
 The problem?
 That example was fundamentally flawed—it didn't actually capture the real issue with IO reordering at all.

 So let's fix that.
 This article walks through what I got wrong and, more importantly, presents a correct understanding of when and why IO reordering becomes dangerous in Raft implementations.